 Duration of Fellowship: The fellowship is for a 10-month term from mid-September 2018 to mid-July 2019.

 A fellow’s time will be split between three key areas:

 - Completing a personal research project of the fellow’s own design undertaken with the guidance of a Chatham House expert, (approximately 50%).

 - Contributing to the ongoing research activities of their host research team and other Chatham House teams as appropriate (approximately 20%).

 - Participation in the Academy’s Leadership Programme (approximately 30%).
 The Leadership Programme is a key part of the Academy fellowships.
 It provides fellows with the opportunity to develop their knowledge, skills, network and self-awareness, which they can then draw upon in their future careers as effective leaders in their field.

-How to Apply: The recruitment round for 2017 is between 3 April and 31 May, applications made outside of this period will not be considered.
-Apply using our online application portal.
+- The recruitment round is between 12th March and 29th April 2018.
+Applications made outside of this period will not be considered.

 Award Provider: The Africa Fellowship is a joint initiative between Chatham House and the Mo Ibrahim Foundation.